-It all started on the morning that I died.
-I’m totally kidding—it started, as plenty of my mornings do, when the paramedics delivered a woman who was blackout drunk and spitting up blood.
+It started, as plenty of my cases do, when the paramedics delivered a woman who was blackout drunk and spitting up blood.
 It was six AM and my shift was almost over.
 People glided through the muted beeps and crackly overhead pages of the ER.
 A new patient popped onto my screen: “Wander, 39 y.o.
 F, ETOH Problem and Hematemesis.”
 I clicked on her name.

 She held a large popcorn bucket with regal drunk nonchalance.
 I peered over the lip.
 “Coffee ground emesis” is an ickily literal term for what digested blood looks like when it’s thrown up.
 Ms. Wander’s bucket had a few streaks of red, but most of the contents were gritty and black.

-“I read a little bit in your chart,” I said.
+“I read your chart,” I said.
 “When did you start having bloody vomiting episodes?”

 “What do you mean by ‘the change?’”
 She closed her eyes and wobbily shook her head, so I pulled a nurse’s tiny wheeled stool over to the bedside and sat down next to her.

 “You’ll think I’m crazy.”

 “No, I won’t.”
 Oh yes, I will, I thought.